interlock-network/interlock-docs/whitepaper.md

 Livestock.
 Are you tired of being milked yet?

-### It's getting worse
+### It Gets Worse

 The previous section was a little bleak &mdash;  we will give you that.
 But &mdash;  as you can probably surmise from this section's title &mdash;  this paper is going to get bleaker before it gets brighter.

 If the end of the previous section has you feeling like you have been conned, like you are &mdash;  sooner or later &mdash;  the eventual victim of an unsustainable and tenuous pyramid scheme, well, that was our intent.
 To be clear, we are not trying to scare you with ghost stories.
 We *wish* these were just ghost stories &mdash;  the exaggerations of a handful of nerds, hackers, and cypherpunks trying to shock you into listening.
 But the pyramid is built on a shaky foundation and the dangers are real.